-BODY: Fur sides together, match up the right and left body pieces together, pin, baste if you prefer, and sew.
-Leave a opening at the back to turn and stuff.
+BODY: Fur sides together, match up the right and left body pieces together, pin and sew.
+Leave an opening at the back to turn and stuff.

 HEAD: Match 2 head side pieces together and sew the chin seam from the tip of the nose down to the neck opening.
 To insert the head gusset, match the line on the nose of the head gusset up to the seam of the 2 head sides.
 Tack in place at the seam.
 Pin the gusset in place then baste together with a whip stitch.
-Sew the gusset in place.
-I prefer to hand sew the front of the gusset in (the nose and eye area) and then I machine sew the rest.
-REMOVE basting stitches so the seam at the nose will lay flat.
+Sew the gusset in place

 ARMS: Match the paw pads up to the corresponding inner arms and sew with a 3/8" seam allowance.
-Now match up the inner arms to the correct outer arms.
+Match up the inner arms to the correct outer arms.
 Pin and sew.

-LEGS: Match legs - be sure that each leg has one outer let and one inner leg.
+LEGS: Match legs - be sure that each leg has one outside leg and one inner leg.
 The inner leg will have the joint marking.
 Pin and sew closed, making sure to leave the seam opening open - and also the bottom of the foot.

 Insert the footpad: Match up the lines on the footpads to the seams on the feet.
 Tack in place.
 Pin the rest of the footpad in place, baste together with a whipstitch.
 Sew in place with a backstitch.
+(I have a great videos showing this technique and also the entire bear making process inside of www.TeddyBearAcademy.net)